kkambucha/weather-forecast/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches Cypress.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the page about [cypress](https://docs.cypress.io/) for more information.

 ### `yarn build`